JW-Scripts/Bash-Python-Linux-Hardware-Inventory/README.md

 # Description
 The Bash and Python Script is used to gather Hardware information on remote Linux systems.
 This method has worked on tested environments such as Ubuntu, Mint, and Kali

+# Variable Changes
+Change the directories to your respected lcoations as required.
+Examples include the following:
+$SEND_FILES variable:

+"Your/ServerOrClient/Linux/Directory/to/Python-Script.py" - Change to your source machine “$USERNAME@$ip:/home/target/path/for/python/script” - Change to the remote Linux system path to send the script

+$Python_Output:
+"$USERNAME@$ip "python3 /home/sent/location/python-script.py" - Change to remote Linux system path of sent Python Script to execute remote Python Script

 # Procedure
 Open the "Bash-Hardware-Info-Grab.sh" file, and Change Directories in the script as needed.